18F/onboarding-documents/Checklists/new-hire-checklist.md

 18F has a dedicated benefits specialist within GSA who can assist you with questions regarding benefits-related questions.

-**Marty Sanchez-Lowery**
+### Marty Sanchez-Lowery

+Contact for medical insurance, life insurance, and retirement account questions and enrollment.

 Email: martha.sanchez-lowery@gsa.gov
+Work: 202-969-7237

-Work:  202-969-7237  Cell:    703-965-9274
+Cell: 703-965-9274

-*Contact for medical insurance, life insurance, and retirement account questions and enrollment.*

-**Leila Knight**
+#### Leila Knight

+Contact for leave policies and questions (including annual, sick, advance leave requests, leave without pay requests, donating leave, parental, and Family Medical Leave Act).

 Email: leila.knight@gsa.gov
+Work: 202-969-7079

-Work:  202-969-7079  Cell:    202-805-4922
+Cell: 202-805-4922

-*Contact for leave policies and questions (including annual, sick, advance leave requests, leave without pay requests, donating leave, parental, and Family Medical Leave Act).*

 ### How to use this checklist

 This document serves as a list of tasks for you to complete with corresponding timelines.
 Some of the items listed below are transactional (for example: completing a form) while others involve having conversations or taking classes to learn more about how 18F works.
+After your first day, you can start using our internal checklist tool, [checklistomania](https://checklistomania.apps.cloud.gov/).

 ### Before your first day